Skip to content

 Character in Rhino

 It’s super easy!
-I just created a new repo in GitHub.
+I just created a new repo on GitHub.
 Then I uploaded my .stl files and added this code line to the Markdown.

 I needed my character to have rounded edges, but I couldn’t find how to do it.
 So, I watched this tutorial and got my cube.

 I was not sure about using 3D or 2D facial expressions.
-I decided to start with 2D as I felt it was going to match better with the type of character I wanted to create.
+I decided to start with 2D as I felt it would match better with the type of character I wanted to create.

-I spent at least 2 hours trying to solve this.
-When I was about to give up I decided to read the comments on this tutorial.
-I found this:
+I spent at least 2 hours trying to solve this issue.
+When I was about to give up, I read the comments on this tutorial and found this fix:

 Faces on Blender